-As it was the fourth anniversary since the death of the legendary neurosurgeon Professor Sid Watkins on the 7th September, we’re paying tribute to him by remembering his seminal work in road car safety and Formula One.
+As it was the fourth anniversary since the death of the legendary neurosurgeon Professor Sid Watkins on the 7th of September, we’re paying tribute to him by remembering his seminal work in road car safety and Formula One.

 He was the sport’s official head doctor for many decades, beginning in the 1970s when fatalities were disturbingly commonplace.